Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/1-WebApp-OIDC/1-3-AnyOrgOrPersonal/README.md

 You can also learn from the [1.
 WebApp signs-in users with Microsoft Identity (OIDC) / in my org/](../1-1-MyOrg) step of the tutorial if you are interested in this use case

+### Options 4: Restrict access to specific tenants.

+See restrict restrict users from [specific organizations](../1-2-AnyOrg/README-1-1-to-1-2.md#How-to-restrict-users-from-specific-organizations-to-sign-in-to-your-web-app) to sign-in to your web app

 ## Toubleshooting

 ### known issue on iOS 12